Private Student Loans for March 2023

 LendingTree is compensated by companies on this site and this compensation may impact how and where offers appear on this site (such as the order).
 LendingTree does not include all lenders, savings products, or loan options available in the marketplace.

-Why Did My Student Loan Payment Increase?
-(And What Can I Do About It?)
+Why Did My Student Loan Payment Go Up?

 Why did my student loan payment increase?

-Here are the four most common reasons why your monthly student loan payment may go up:
+Here are four of the most common reasons why your monthly student loan payment may go up:

-1. You signed up for the graduated repayment plan
+1. You have a graduated repayment plan for federal loans

-If your income was low after graduation and you couldn’t afford your federal student loan payments on a standard repayment plan, you might have signed up for a graduated repayment plan, which allows you to pay off your loan over 10 years.
-With this option, your payments will start off low and gradually increase over time.
+If your income was low after graduation and you couldn’t afford your federal student loan payments on a standard repayment plan, you might have signed up for a graduated repayment plan.
+Like the standard plan, it allows you to pay off your loan over 10 years — but unlike the standard plan, the payments start off low and gradually increase over time.

 Presumably, as you progress in your career, you’ll earn more money and be able to afford higher payments.
 However, your payments increase every two years with a graduated repayment plan, whether you’re earning more money or not.